 What does my child need to wear?

 For practice, dress for comfort and ease of movement.
-For games, players need to wear the RFA issued uniform jersey and your own softball pants or leggings.
+For games, players need to wear the RFA issued uniform jersey and your own black softball pants or leggings.

 What is the Schedule?

 The teams practice once per week and play doubleheader games on Wednesday nights starting in early May 6th through the end of June.
 8u State is usually the weekend after the 4th of July.
 Also one or two weekend tournaments in May or June, too.
 Typical locations for 8U games include Burnsville, Shakopee, Minnetonka, Edina, Eden Prairie, and Bloomington.

 Absolutely!
 Talk to your team’s head coach.
 Let the coach know you would like to help and the time commitment that you can make.
 Assistant coaches are needed, the head coach can't be expected to do everything.
 All parents who wish to assist with practices and/or games are welcome to do so at any time.
 Bring your glove and jump into the action.

 If you would like to get involved with a committee or the RFA board, please contact the RFA President.

 The 8U program is a “traveling program” which means that our league games on Wednesday nights during the summer season and Sunday evenings in the FALL.
 For example, last year's team traveled Bloomington, Eagan, Minnetonka, Edina and/or Burnsville.
 The league does their best to ensure that teams do not have an unreasonable travel schedule.